 |Section 4.
 Connections||Update service connection counts by types and metering status; Urban Water Supplier (UWS) outdoor irrigation connections or indoor submeters|

 |Section 5.
-Sources||Large Water System (LWS) source counts or Small Water System (SWS) source list by type (SWS and NC); Standby Sources; Interties; Metering and Levels Monitoring|
+Sources||Large Water System (LWS) source counts or Small Water System (SWS) source list by type (SWS and NC); Standby Source activity; Interties; Source Metering and Levels Monitoring|

 |Section 6.
-Water Supplied and Delivered||Streamlined Reporting; volume of potable water produced, purchased, sold, or transferred; Max day and volumes by type; Volume of non-potable and recycled water.
-Volumes are reported by month and type|
+Water Supplied and Delivered||Streamlined Reporting; volume of potable water produced, purchased, sold, or transferred; Max day and volumes by type; Volume produced of non-potable produced, sold, or recycled water; Volume delivered to metered service connections or intertied water systems; Volumes are reported by month and type|

 |Section 7.
 Recycled Water||Recycled Water (RW) number of use sites, RW Coordinator name; Pressure tests, and on-site supervision status|